Edgar-21/apptainer_def_files/dagmc_openmc/readme.md

 # How to Use
-This def file is intended to be built on UW Madison's HPC cluster.
+This def file is intended to be built on UW Madison's HPC cluster, creating an image that can be used to run DAGMC enabled OpenMC.
 It uses a base image provided on the cluster.
 It includes HDF5, EMBREE, MOAB, Double Down, DAGMC, and OpenMC.

 To build the image, run